PhD Student Profiles

 American Studies PhD student Joan Morgan is a pioneering hip-hop journalist, author, and cultural critic.
 Joan coined the term "hip-hop feminism" in 1999.
 Her book, When Chickenheads Come Home to Roost is used routinely in college coursework.
 Formerly an instructor in the Creative Writing Program at the New School, a Visiting Instructor at Duke University and a Visiting Research Scholar at Vanderbilt University, she was recently appointed to the Advisory Board of Hip-Hop Collection at Cornell University, which houses one of the most extensive hip-hop archives in the country.
 Joan’s current research interests are black American ethnicities, diaspora, transnationalism, cultural studies and second-generation identity formations of Black Caribbean-Americans.
 She is particularly interested historic and social conflation of the terms Black and African-American, excisions of Black-Caribbean ethnicity and the erasures these conflations produce in African-American scholarship and socio-political movements.

-Sam Ng is a sixth-year doctoral candidate and a Mellon/ACLS Fellow.
+Sam Ng is a doctoral candidate in the American Studies program.
 He received his BA in American Studies from Yale University in 2009 and worked as a teaching fellow in the history department of Phillips Academy Andover before coming to NYU.
 His research interests include African American history and culture in the twentieth century, social movements, gender, queer theory, performance, and affect studies.
 His dissertation, “Bodies in Danger: The Politics of Black Mourning in the United States, 1917-1955,” examines the emergence and development of mourning as a viable basis for black political organizing and protest in the United States during the first half of the twentieth century.
-In addition to the Mellon/ACLS, this project won completion funding through the Charlotte W. Newcombe and Ford Foundation Dissertation Fellowships.
+He plans to join the Africana Studies Department at Smith College as an assistant professor in 2017.